Kv-Lam/Godot-Dungeon-Game/README.md

 ## Contributions
 ### Sean Sullivan: Almost all the art (inventory UI was not his, but everything else and the items were), moving through rooms, and creating the actual room scenes.
-### Kevin Lam: All of the combat system, main menu, options menu, saving/loading options, enemies, party management (very little) and player movement and collision.
+### Kevin Lam: All of the combat system, main menu, options menu, saving/loading options, enemies, party management (very little had to be done), and player movement and collision.
 Some character variables for combat.
 ### David Cheves:
 ### Minh Cao: